 A wealth of templates and resources is available, relevant to each

 Involving young people

-The course will equip learners with the information they need to
+The course will equip learners with the information they

-as beneficial; to your organisation.
+well as beneficial; to your organisation.

 The course defines young people here as aged 14-25 but you can